 The cryptographic boundary of the module includes all hardware and firmware.
-The evaluated platform consists of model number CT5508, with firmware version 7.0.230.0 or 7.2.103.0, hardware revision B0, and opacity baffle version A0.
+The evaluated platform consists of model number CT5508, with firmware version 7.0.240.0, hardware revision B0, and opacity baffle version A0.

 In the FIPS mode of operations, the module supports the following cryptographic algorithm implementations: